 We work exclusively with local tourism entrepreneurs and the local community.
 Avijatrik does not have collaboration with large travel service providers such as Palace, Dusai, Grand Sultan, etc. Instead, we have worked and developed our own supply chain to provide authentic experience maintained by a community or a local family so that we can provide sustainable income to at least one family.
 You can call it Alternative Tourism.
 To travelers, we provide an opportunity to experience raw and authentic nature, culture and contribute to the rural economy.

 Holiday Homes are the accommodation and tourism facilities built and maintained by local communities.
 All the homes are secured, hygiene, and aim to provide a unique holiday experience.
 You can find lots of tourist spots near any of our holiday homes.
-While traveling exotic destinations in Bangladesh you can stay in a comfy, secure house and vice versa.
+While traveling to exotic destinations in Bangladesh you can stay in a comfy, secure house and vice versa.

-We have built a culture where team-work takes precedence over everything else.
+We have built a culture where teamwork takes precedence over everything else.
 It has helped us accomplish tasks that appear daunting.
 The other important component of our culture is learning.
 Most of the work we do is new in nature.
 As a result, we require a certain amount of resilience in people to learn and adapt while working.

-On how Avijatrik sales and marketing work.
 When it comes to marketing, we are predominantly on digital channels and relationship marketing.
 That’s where we pay the most attention to customer acquisition.

 We also invest a lot in providing the best service to our customers, which we believe is the best and most effective marketing channel there is.
 We believe if we could make our customers happy, they would intern tell good things about us and send new customers our way.

-On dealing with challenges and stress that come with being a founder.
 It is always helpful to have people around you who are supportive and understand your challenges and limitations.
 I have been lucky to have my co-founders who have been super supportive throughout the journey.
 I have never been alone in facing challenges when it comes to business, we have been together.
 It is a great relief when you know at your core that you are not alone.

-On advice for founders who are just starting out.
 First of all, solve a real problem.
 Build your solution for your customers, not for yourself.
 Know your customer like your girlfriend.
 Talk with them.
 Finding a real solution is not easy.
 It will take both time and effort.

 Early-stage entrepreneurs think that funding is the most important thing and without funding, they will die.
 My suggestion would if you cannot find a cheaper way to start your venture, you are not an entrepreneur yet.
 You need to find ways to get the resources that you’ll be buying with that money.
-Focus on getting those resources without money or in a cheaper way instead of paying for it.
+Focus on getting those resources without money or in a cheaper way instead of paying for them.

 We started Avijatrik with almost no money.
 We worked from home for almost a year with a Desktop computer.
 When I could afford a graphic designer I learned graphic design myself.
 I learned about web development when I could not afford a developer.
 It’s the only way to succeed.
 There is no shortcut.